Journera/glutil/README.md

 ## Installation

-Glutil can be installed using pip.
+`glutil` can be installed using pip.

 ``` bash
 pip install glutil
 ```

-If you wish to manually install it, you can download the repository and run
+If you wish to manually install it, you can clone the repository and run

 ``` bash
 python3 setup.py install